-- Position endshield against the frame, and install bolts (B) and nuts to attach endshield upper brackets to frame.
-Do NOT tighten nuts. - 3.
-Install bolts (A) and nuts to attach endshield lower brackets to frame. - 4.
+- 2. Position endshield (C) against the header frame, and install nuts and bolts (B) to attach the upper endshield brackets to the header frame.
+Do NOT tighten the nuts. - 3.
+Install nuts and bolts (A) to attach the lower endshield brackets to frame. - 4.
 Tighten all hardware.